agronomy4future/probdistz/README.md

 ## Installation

-You can install the development version of fwrmodel like so:
+You can install the development version of probdistz like so:

 Before installing, please download Rtools (https://cran.r-project.org/bin/windows/Rtools)